dewynl/msc-ai-capstone-project/docs/dissertation.md

 Raffel, C., Shazeer, N., Roberts, A., Lee, K., Narang, S., Matena, M., Zhou, Y., Li, W. and Liu, P.J.
 (2020).
 Exploring the limits of transfer learning with a unified text-to-text transformer.
 Journal of Machine Learning Research, 21(140), pp. 1-67. https://arxiv.org/abs/1910.10683

+Reimers, N. and Gurevych, I. (2019).
+Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.
+In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP), pp. 3982-3992. https://arxiv.org/abs/1908.10084

 Rogers, A., Kovaleva, O. and Rumshisky, A. (2020).
 A primer in BERTology: What we know about how BERT works.
 Transactions of the Association for Computational Linguistics, 8, pp. 842-866. https://arxiv.org/abs/2002.12327

+Sharma, C. (2024).
+Retrieval-Augmented Generation: A Comprehensive Survey of Architectures, Enhancements, and Robustness Frontiers. arXiv preprint arXiv:2506.00054. https://arxiv.org/abs/2506.00054

 Sun, E., Xiao, Y. and Wang, W. (2024).
 CurriculumAgents: Automated Multi-Agent Lesson Design.
 AAAI-25 Workshop on AI for Education (AI4EDU), AAAI 2025.

 Thompson, A., Wilson, M. and Davis, S. (2023).
 Current limitations and challenges in educational content generation systems.
 Journal of Educational Technology and Society, 26(2), pp. 78-94.

 U.S. Department of Education (2023).
 Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations.
 Office of Educational Technology, U.S. Department of Education. https://www.ed.gov/sites/ed/files/documents/ai-report/ai-report.pdf

+Wang, Y., Wang, W., Joty, S. and Hoi, S.C.H.
+(2021).
+CodeT5: Identifier-aware unified pre-trained encoder-decoder models for code understanding and generation.
+In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP), pp. 8696-8708. https://doi.org/10.18653/v1/2021.emnlp-main.685

 Wang, S., Christensen, C., Cui, W., Tong, R., Yarnall, L., Shear, L. and Feng, M. (2024).
 Artificial intelligence in education: A systematic literature review.
 Expert Systems with Applications, 252, Article 124167. https://doi.org/10.1016/j.eswa.2024.124167